tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/Activities/08-Stu_Counter/README.md

 ## Hint

-* Creating a DataFrame from a dictionary where the keys are not column names can be tricky.
+Creating a DataFrame from a dictionary where the keys are not column names can be tricky.
 One way of doing this involves using the items() function of the dictionary.
-Use Google to your advantage, if you're having trouble implementing this part!
+If you have trouble implementing this part, use Google to your advantage!

 ---